Questions About Your Application

 Will my second job income be considered?

-Typically, income from a second job will be considered if a one-year history of secondary employment can be verified.
+Typically, income from a second job will be considered if a two-year history of secondary employment can be verified.

 I've had a few employers in the last few years.
 Will that affect my ability to get a new mortgage?